-- Factories must have an asbestos management program and must work closely with a qualified contractor to: - train workers, - inspect building areas for asbestos-containing materials, and - create safe work practices, clean-up procedures, and a plan to prevent the release of asbestos into the air. - Factories must make a list of areas that are known to have, or may have asbestoscontaining materials. - Factories must review and comply with applicable asbestos laws and regulations. - Damaged building materials that may contain asbestos must be sampled and tested by qualified consultants and laboratories to determine whether they contain asbestos and what additional action is needed. - CI Maintenance workers should be trained to recognize materials that may contain asbestos. - CI Asbestos-containing materials should be marked.

-properly marked.
-If a qualified contractor decides that it is not necessary to remove these materials, the factory should have
+- Factories must have an asbestos management program and must work closely with a qualified contractor to: - train workers. - inspect building areas for asbestos-containing materials, and - create safe work practices, clean-up procedures, and a plan to prevent the release of asbestos into the air. - Factories must make a list of areas that are known to have, or may have asbestoscontaining materials. - Factories must review and comply with applicable asbestos laws and regulations. - Damaged building materials that may contain asbestos must be sampled and tested by qualified consultants and laboratories to determine whether they contain asbestos and what additional action is needed. - Maintenance workers should be trained to recognize materials that may contain asbestos. - Asbestos-containing materials should be properly marked.
+If a qualified contractor decides that it is not necessary to remove these materials, the factory should have a procedure to inspect them, periodically, to make sure these materials remain in good condition.

-Good Practice: Asbestoscoated pipes are properly marked.
+Good Practice: Asbestos-coated pipes are properly marked.

-- a procedure to inspect them, periodically, to make sure these materials remain in good condition. - If a qualified contractor finds that the asbestos-containing material contains "friable" asbestos (defined in the Appendix), a qualified contractor should repair, enclose, or remove the material according to applicable laws and regulations. - CI Factories should review purchases of new building materials to make sure they do not contain asbestos.
+- If a qualified contractor finds that the asbestos-containing material contains "friable" asbestos (defined in the Appendix), a qualified contractor should repair, enclose, or remove the material according to applicable laws and regulations. - Factories should review purchases of new building materials to make sure they do not contain asbestos.